antarctica/laravel-base-exceptions/README.md

 }
 ```

+## Contributing

+This project welcomes contributions, see `CONTRIBUTING` for our general policy.

 ## Developing

 To aid development and keep your local computer clean, a VM (managed by Vagrant) is used to create an isolated environment with all necessary tools/libraries available.